realm/realm-js/examples/rn-connection-and-error/README.md

 ```sh
 realm-cli push --local <path to backend directory>
 ```
-4. Once pushed, verify that your App shows up in the App Services UI.
+4. Once pushed, verify that your App shows up in the App Services UI and that the trigger has the status `Enabled`.
 5. 🥳 You can now go ahead and [install dependencies and run the React Native app](#install-dependencies).

 #### Via the App Services UI